vbotka/ansible-leutils/README.md

 Role Variables.
 --------------

-TBD Check defaults and examples in vars.
+TBD Review defaults and examples in vars.

 Dependencies.